dolmagrg123/microblog_VPC_deployment/README.md

 #### It is not necessary in this workload as we are running a script through the jenkins pipeline and the script runs the process.
 So the process does not keep the jenkins pipeline hanging and allows to successfully end the pipeline when the script is ran"

 12. Create a MultiBranch Pipeline and run the build.
 IMPORTANT: Make sure the name of the pipeline is: "workload_4".

+We added credentials in Jenkins Global credential and also installed plugins for ssh-agent and OWASP.

 ![Jenkins Pipeline](Images/final_pipeline.jpg)